pprevos/r4h2o/manuscript/r4h2o_07_data_products.md

 D> You can submit the results of your mini hackathon on the [discussion forum](https://community.leanpub.com/c/r4h2o) for feedback.

 You have now completed the first case study.
-The [next case study](#cleaning) data from a customer survey and analysing their experiences.
+The [next case study](#cleaning) deals with data from a customer survey and analyses their experiences.